 In the case of our example house, it’s looking like the Zillow comps are indicting a sale price of around $175,000.
 When we bought this house, we ran comps using the MLS and came up with a sale price of $180,000, so the Zillow comps are pretty accurate.

 Now, Zillow is showing a Zestimate of $190,000 for this house, so you can see how far off it can be sometimes.
-We would be in big trouble if we bought this house to flip based on the Zestimate.
+If we bought this house to flip based on the Zestimate, we would be in trouble.

 Zillow also gives an estimated sale price range of $181,000 to $202,000 for this house.
-After running comps for this house, we’re not seeing any evidence that it would ever sell for that much.
+After running comps for this house, we do not see any evidence that it would sell for that much.
 You really have to look at comps manually and not rely on the Zestimate.
 Zillow even says that the average sold price in the neighborhood is $179,000, so why is the Zestimate $190,000?
 You should never rely on the Zestimate to determine how much your house is worth.

 Want To List Your House On The MLS For A Flat Fee?

-If you have any questions about finding out how much your house is worth, feel free to reach out to us.
+Please contact us if you have any questions about finding out how much your house is worth.
 If you’re interested in a flat fee MLS listing in Florida, we can get your house listed on the local MLS for a flat fee.
 Just use the form below to get started!